 Believe it or not, not everyone wants a massage.
 I know… for those who love it, it is hard to imagine someone who doesn’t, but I have certainly come across people who would rather be anywhere else.
 In the first couple months of my career I worked with a woman who mentioned that the massage was a gift from her daughter and that she was incredibly uncomfortable with the idea of getting a massage.
 She had rescheduled repeatedly because she just couldn’t bring herself to do it.
 It was one of the most awkward massages I have ever done.
-I am glad that she confided in me before hand, as it gave insight to her obvious tension.
+I am glad that she confided in me before hand, as it gave insight to her obvious tension and allowed me to alter the way that I worked to try to make her as comfortable as possible in an uncomfortable situation.
 In my own practice, I would probably try to work with her to find an alternative like Reiki that she might be more comfortable with, or suggest regifting the gift certificate to someone who would enjoy it.
 Since I was working at a spa at the time, I didn’t feel as though I could have that conversation with her.
 I had another client who came into my practice who made it very clear before her session that she was not interested in massage but that her friend spent money on this for her so she was going to do it even though she felt that it had been a waste of money.
 While harsh, I am once again glad that she mentioned this to me because it informed me of her feelings before hand.
-These women just shouldn't have been given massages as gifts.
+These individuals just shouldn't have been given massages as gifts.

 On another hand, some people already have a massage therapist that they prefer.
 They may not want to go to someone new because they have already built up a rapport with their own therapist, and know that they enjoy their style of work.